-The specific area that we are requesting for the infrastructure time extension is for the City of Fircrest.
+The specific area for which we are requesting the infrastructure time extension is for the entire City of Fircrest.
 Furthermore, as stated earlier, Fircrest has very little area available to develop or add additional housing.
-The City of Fircrest is approximately 98%+ built out per our Planning department.
+The City of Fircrest is approximately 98% built out per our Planning Department.

-In consultation with our Public Works Department and our consulting civil P.E. we have a system wide challenge in that all of Fircrest sewage has to be pumped through only two lift stations to the City of Tacoma.
+In consultation with our Public Works Department and our consulting civil Professional Engineer, we have a system-wide challenge in that all Fircrest sewage has to be pumped through only two lift stations to the City of Tacoma.

-(Exhibit 5 City Boundary and zoning)
+(Exhibit 5 - City Boundary and zoning)

-(Exhibit 6 City's Sewer infrastructure)
+(Exhibit 6 - City Sewer infrastructure)